Datapolitan-Training/intermediate-gis/content.md

 ---

-# Download a shapefile and import
+# Download a shapefile & import
 1. [Click this link](data/boros/boros.zip) and download the file to your desktop
 2. Unzip the file